muhammadjamal1155/ai-tutor/PROJECT_REPORT.md

 ## 📋 Project Overview

 The AI Personal Tutor is a sophisticated RAG (Retrieval-Augmented Generation) powered learning assistant that provides personalized tutoring based on uploaded PDF documents.
-The system combines Google's Gemini AI models with vector search capabilities to deliver context-aware, intelligent responses.
+The system combines OpenAI's GPT models with vector search capabilities to deliver context-aware, intelligent responses.

 ---